jerrod-lessel/scar-threshold/METHODS.md

 6. ~~Sensitivity analysis: which basins are High under every assumption, and which flip~~ **done**, see `04_sensitivity.ipynb`.
 140 basins are High under all six parameter combinations, 17 flip, 80 never are.
 Median threshold spread 1.70 mm/hr
 7. ~~Delivery~~ **done**, live map on Cloudflare Pages, reading a manifest plus one GeoJSON per fire
 8. ~~A second fire, through a single configuration-driven notebook~~ **done**, Line Fire 2024, see `05_generalized_pipeline.ipynb`
+9. ~~A third fire in different fuels, terrain and season~~ **done**, Borel Fire 2024, southern Sierra foothills.
+Over-warning holds in direction on all three fires
-9. Compare Line against its published USGS assessment
+10. Compare Line and Borel against their published USGS assessments
-10. A fire in different fuels (Park Fire 2024) to test whether the over-warning depends on fuel type
 11. Test the leading hypothesis for the 4.11 mm/hr terrain residual: USGS summarising over stream segments rather than catchment polygons
+12. Separate the over-warning rate from the width of the parameter envelope it is measured against, so the shares are comparable between fires
-12. On-demand runs: a user supplies a perimeter and dates, a job runs the pipeline and adds the result to the map
+13. On-demand runs: a user supplies a perimeter and dates, a job runs the pipeline and adds the result to the map

 ## References and attribution